 One day in October 2011 Janne saw on telly that the cargo ship Rena had run aground on the Astrolabe reef and saw the devastating effect it had on the environment and wildlife.
 Janne sat down and cried, picked up a pen and paper and in 20 minutes had written the lyrics to Bleeding Oil which now available on YouTube as a fundraiser.
 Thanks to the efforts and generosity of Kinsella Music studio her song was well-received.

 Janne became involved with the Tauranga Acoustic Music Club and has formed friendships from this group that will last a lifetime.
 The relationships have enabled her to meet people like David Shanhun who listened to her songs and encouraged her to keep writing, Brendan Power who inspired her to pick up a harmonica and Shona Laing.
 Janne had been a fan of Shona’s from my early days of learning guitar.
 Little did Janne know back then that she would one day have the opportunity to sing a half hour slot of her own songs as the opening act for Shona’s concert performed in Tauranga.
 Shona has also been very encouraging of Janne’s songwriting.

 Janne has continued to write songs and with the release of her single “Seasons” is grateful to be able to meet like-minded musicians to play alongside and help her on her music journey.
-With the help of The LMM Club you will see Janne perform live in Auckland and Thames as part of the opening nights of The LMM Club.
+With the help of The LMM Club Janne has performed regularly at Brew Craft Beer Pub on the Strand in Tauranga and been a guest in Auckland at the Dogs Bollix, The Junction in Thames and will be invited to tour with LA later in 2017.
 “Thankyou LA Thompson for showing me how to continue to grow as a recording and performing artist.”